xorel/packages/README.md

 ### Create archive

 If you take the source code from the [VCS](https://github.com/OpenNebula/one), you have to install all the dependencies on your own.
-You need to have `ronn` and `npm` installed.
+You need to have `npm` and Ruby gem `ronn` (https://rubygems.org/gems/ronn/) installed.
 We use the CentOS 7 instance to generate single archive for all platforms.

 Steps required to get sources for the OpenNebula X.Y.Z (change the placeholders with particular version) and create the archive.